durancoding/Python-Basics/README.md

 ---

-## 🔍 How to Use
+## How to Use
-You can clone this repo and try the exercises on your own:
+You can clone this repo and try the exercises on your own You can analyze how you can start learning python